 Can DSOs electronically send signed Forms I-20 to students instead of physically mailing the forms?
 Yes, due to COVID-19, DSOs may electronically send Forms I-20 to student email addresses listed in SEVIS.
 In the case of a minor students, the email address may belong to their parent or legal guardian.
 Schools do not need to request permission from SEVP or report their plans to electronically send Forms I-20 as part of their COVID-19 procedural changes.

 I want to sign up for OPT starting this summer but I am not in the US.
 Can I apply from my home?
 No. At this time USCIS has not changed any of the laws impacting OPT.
-We anticipate there may be changes as we get closer to graduation but as of now you must be in the US to apply for OPT.
+You must be in the US to apply for OPT.

 What has the WORLD: The David and Leighan Rinker Center for International Learning been doing to help international students get through this situation?
 WORLD has been very busy this summer supporting students, parents, exchange partners, faculty and administrators in an effort to help them understand and comply with the guidelines and regulations associated with international learning in the COVID-19 pandemic.
 All international students have been contacted at least twice over the summer to check on well being and whereabouts.
 Staff members have served on committees responsible for advising the administration on best practices for reopening.
 Others have been updating the WORLD web site to make it more accessible to the user.
 We have been a clearinghouse of information regarding all things related to international students for Stetson faculty, staff, Deans, V.P.s and the Provost.
 Efforts have been made to support individual students with unique situations to allow them to remain legally in the United States and major efforts went into identifying and securing support funding for international students with financial hardships due to the virus. (click the link to read the Stetson Today article.